d-smith/ml-speciality-notes/acloud.guru/04-data-preparation.md

 Data prep

-* the process of transforming a dataset using different techniques to prepare it for model training and testing
+* The process of transforming a dataset using different techniques to prepare it for model training and testing
-* changing our dataset so it is ready for machine learning
+* Changing our dataset so it is ready for machine learning

 Typical Activities